The Doctor of Physical Therapy program at the Augusta University is designed to prepare

 Our learner-centered approach emphasizes active learning, problem-solving skills, and evidence-based practices.
 Our primary goal is to prepare reflective individuals who possess the technical proficiency and problem solving capabilities sufficient to enable the safe, efficient and effective practice of physical therapy in a rapidly changing health care environment.
 Graduates are prepared to maximize wellness and minimize disability of diverse populations across a variety of health care environments including hospitals, clinics, rehabilitation centers, schools, research laboratories, and corporations.

-Graduate’s performance on the licensure examination consistently exceeds the national average.
+Graduate’s performance on the National Physical Therapy Examination (NPTE) licensure examination consistently exceeds the national average.
 Ultimate licensure examination pass rates are categorized by state and may be accessed at the Federation of State Boards of PT website.

-100% of graduates seeking employment are employed within 12 months after graduation.
+*Employment rate of graduates seeking employment within 12 months of graduation.